Impressions (instrumental composition)

 "Impressions" is a jazz standard composed by John Coltrane.
-While Coltrane only recorded the composition twice in the studio—on June 20, 1962 and March 6, 1963, released on the posthumous Both Directions at Once: The Lost Album—he recorded it many times live, beginning with his 1961 engagement at the Village Vanguard.
+Coltrane only recorded the composition during two studio dates—on June 20, 1962 and March 6, 1963.
+The 1962 recordings were released on the 2002 deluxe edition of the 1962 album Coltrane and elsewhere.
+The 1963 recordings were released on the 2018 posthumous album Both Directions at Once: The Lost Album.

+Coltrane recorded "Impressions" many times live, beginning with his 1961 engagement at the Village Vanguard.
 These performances produced the third track on the 1963 album of the same name, as well as two further renditions available on The Complete 1961 Village Vanguard Recordings.
 At least a dozen further live performances exist on various live albums up to 1965.